Classifying spaces and the Lascar group

 Model-theoretically, we assume only that the reader is familiar with the notions of first-order structure, first-order theory, elementary embedding, and completeness.
 We will review several more advanced concepts of model theory in Section \ref{sec:mod-bkgd}.

 \paragraph{Acknowledgements.} First and foremost, we would like to thank Kyle Gannon for suggesting the study of the space $|\Mod(T)|$, and to Omar Antol\'{i}n-Camarena, whose note \cite{oac} suggested, however indirectly, that this might not be an uninteresting thing to do.
 The genesis of this project was serendipitous and would not have been possible without Dominic Culver, Stephan Stolz, and the Notre Dame Graduate Topology Seminar.
-We would like to thank Mark Behrens, Will Boney, Mike Haskel, Alex Kruckman, Mike Lieberman, Anand Pillay, Chris Schommer-Pries, and Jir{\'i} Rosick{\'y} for helpful discussions.
+We would like to thank Reid Barton, Mark Behrens, Will Boney, Adrian Clough, Mike Haskel, Alex Kruckman, Edoardo Lanari, Mike Lieberman, Zhen Lin Low, Anand Pillay, Chris Schommer-Pries, Sergei Starchenko and Jir{\'i} Rosick{\'y} for helpful discussions.
+And we would like to express our gratitude to the annoymous referee for numerous useful comments.
 TC was supported in part by NSF grant DMS-1547292.
 JY was supported in part by NSF grant DMS-1500671.